TeamNewPipe/documentation/docs/00_Prepare_everything.md

 # Inclusion criteria for services

 After creating you own service you will need to submit it to our [NewPipeExtractor](https://github.com/teamnewpipe/newpipeextractor) repository.
-However in order to include your changes you need to follow certain rules.
+However in order to include your changes you need to follow these rules:

 1. Stick to our [Code contribution guidelines](https://github.com/TeamNewPipe/NewPipe/blob/dev/.github/CONTRIBUTING.md#code-contribution)
 2. Do not send services that present content we [don't allow](#not-allowed-content) on NewPipe.